 One of the most frequently asked questions regarding the type of balanced ventilation devices known as the energy recovery ventilator (ERV) and the heat recovery ventilator (HRV) is: “Can I get that in red?”
-Just kidding!
+OK, not really.
 Everyone knows that most people prefer their ventilation systems in blue.
 The real question that gets asked a lot, however, is whether to get an ERV or an HRV.
 As you know already from the title, my take is that you probably need an ERV, not an HRV.

 Climate and occupancy

 Deciding between an ERV and an HRV should land on ERV for most people in most places.
 In a warm humid climate, an ERV brings in less outdoor humidity than an HRV.
 (Note: an ERV is not a dehumidifier.
 It does still add to the latent load in the house.)
 In a hot dry climate, an HRV will make your already dry air even drier, sending your precious water vapor out into that desert air.
 In a cold climate, bringing in outdoor air without moisture exchange can result in extremely low humidity in winter because cold air is dry air.
 On the basis of climate, it’s only in mild climates where it doesn’t get too cold, too humid, or too dry where HRVs make sense…sometimes.
 That’s why they’re popular in the Pacific Northwest.